dzyla/Follow_Relion_gracefully/README.md

 Follow Relion Gracefully: web-based job GUI

-options:
+optional arguments:
   -h, --help       show this help message and exit
   --i I [I ...]
 One or more Relion folder paths.
 Required!
   --h H            Hostname for HUGO website.
 For remotly hosted Hugo server (for example another workstation or Github).
-Use IP adress of the remote machine but make sure the ports are open.
-For local hosting leave it default (localhost)
+Use IP adress of
-  --n N            Number of CPUs for processing.
+                   the remote machine but make sure the ports are open.
+For local hosting leave it default (localhost) --n N            Number of CPUs for processing.
 Use less (2-4) if you have less than 16 GB of RAM --t T            Wait time between folder checks for changes used for continuous updates.
   --single         Single run, do not do continuous updates.
 Useful for the first-time usage --new            Start new Follow Relion Gracefully project and remove previous job previews.
 Removes whole /content/ folder!
-Use after downloading from Github or when acually want to start a new project
+Use after
-  --download_hugo  Download HUGO executable if not present.
+                   downloading from Github or when acually want to start a new project --download_hugo  Download HUGO executable if not present.
 This is operating system specific --server         Automatically start HUGO server --debug          Change log level to debug.
-Helpful for checking if something goes wrong
+Helpful for checking if something goes wrong --p P            Port for Hugo server
 ```